askui/askui/docs/versioned_docs/version-0.13.1/general/01-Getting Started/Installing AskUI/enterprise-checklist.md

 ### Node.js
 Install Node.js from the [official download page](https://nodejs.org/en/download).

-Open a terminal/Powershell and run the following commands to check if you have the correct versions of `node` and `npm`:
+Open a terminal (Windows: PowerShell) and run the following commands to check if you have the correct versions of `node` and `npm` installed:

 * `node --version`
 * `npm --version`

 ### Python
 Python `3.10` or higher needs to be installed.
-Open a terminal/Powershell and run `python --version` to check if you have the correct version.
+Open a terminal (Windows: PowerShell) and run `python --version` to check if you have the correct version.

 * [Official Download page for Windows](https://www.python.org/downloads/windows/)
 * [Official Download page for macOS](https://www.python.org/downloads/macos/)